The Telomian is a rare purebred dog which is the only native Malaysian dog that has been outside of Malaysia.

 These dogs are small, athletic dogs with close-cropped fur coats and they were originally bred to help control village pests such as rats and snakes that plagued small jungle communities.

-It is likely that the early Telomians were all mutts.
+The early Telomians were likely all mutts.
 Originally, this dog was called Anjing Kampung by the Malaysians which translates to “Village Dog.”

 There is a special club called the Telomian club that was formed for owners to network, and for their dogs to play together.

-Because of their ferrell roots, these dogs are not your typical house pet.
+Because of their ferrell roots, these dogs are not your typical house pets.
 They have maintained a very wild nature, and are not known as easy dogs to train.

 Their strongest urge is to hunt and chase small prey, even if it is against their owner’s wishes.